Color: DMH Black with white patch on chest

-The people who thought Claude was their lost cat said they got him as a kitten from a barn and therefore he was best suited to an outdoor life.
-The term "barn cat" is sometimes used in a negative way, as if those cats have less value.
+The people who thought Claude was their lost cat said he was a barn kitten and therefore, they thought he was best suited to an indoor-outdoor life.
+The term "barn cat" is sometimes used in a negative way, as if those cats have less value or are different from house cats.
 But for rescue groups, we know cats who happen to be born or live in a barn are just as valuable as any other cat.
 Cats can and do make the transition to being strictly indoor house cats.
 It simply takes time to help a cat develop a relationship with his or her home.
-Play-time, grooming and making a stimulating environment with cat furniture, cardboard boxes, toys, etc., will all help a cat adjust to indoor life -- that, and being extremely careful when the outside doorways are in use.
+Play-time, grooming and providing a stimulating environment with cat furniture, cardboard boxes, toys, etc., will all help a cat adjust to indoor life -- that, and always being vigilant at the outside doorways.

 Foster mom is working on their relationship and Claude is making progress.
 He does very well with the two resident neutered males, but little old foster girl, Mitsi, puts the hissy-spits on any cat that dares to enter her personal space so all three boys steer clear!
 Claude keeps himself clean, uses the litter box well and will eat anything put in front of him.
 He is very quiet which is not unusual for shy cats.
 Cats meow to get their needs met (first from their mothers, then from their humans) but for a long time, there was no one for this sweet fellow to ask.
 Claude is quite active now that he is feeling more comfortable in his foster home.
 He charges up and down the stairs and uses the cat furniture to his best advantage.
+He loves to be brushed - finally - foster mom had to be very patient but eventually Claude gave in!
 The future is looking very positive for Claude.
 His life has improved by leaps and bounds - the only thing missing is a family of his very own.
 He would be a great pal for another cat who would like a friend and he will continue to learn to trust his world and the people with whom he shares it.